qdrant/examples/qdrant_101_getting_started/README.md

-Once a collection has been created, we can fill it in with the command `client.upsert()`.
-We'll need the collection's name and the appropriate uploading process from our `models` module, in this case, [`Batch`](https://qdrant.tech/documentation/points/#upload-points).
+Once a collection has been created, you can fill it in with `client.upsert()`.
+You need to provide the collection's name and the appropriate uploading process from our `models` module, in this case, [`Batch`](https://qdrant.tech/documentation/points/#upload-points).

-One thing to note is that Qdrant can only take in native Python iterables like lists and tuples.
-This is why you'll notice the `.tolist()` method attached to our numpy matrix,`data`, below.
+**Note:** Qdrant can only take in native Python iterables like lists and tuples.
+This is why you will notice the `.tolist()` method attached to our `data` matrix below.

 ```python